tsaie79/openmx-wf/Atomate/README.md

-Check `launch-wf` directory for main scripts to create workflows.
+Refer to the `launch-wf` directory for the primary scripts needed to create workflows.